mautic/user-documentation/docs/contacts/manage_contacts.rst

 Mautic merges all actions to the Contact with the same cookie or creates a new cookie if it knows the unique cookie.

 If a Contact sends a Form with an Email address, it merges the submission with the Contact having the same Email address.
-Even if the IP address or the cookie matches another Contact.
+This happens even if the IP address or the cookie matches another Contact.

 So, Mautic takes care of duplicate Contacts created by the event tracking.
-You can, however, still create a duplicate Contact via the Mautic administration.
+You can, however, still potentially create a duplicate Contact via the Mautic administration.
 As of Mautic 2.1.0, you will be notified if there is already a Contact with the same unique identifier.

 ``AND`` is the default operator to find duplicates by unique identifiers.
-You can choose to use the ``OR`` operator in the Contact Merge Settings configuration.
+You can choose to use the ``OR`` operator in the Contact Merge :doc:`Settings configuration</configuration/settings>`.

 .. image:: images/contact-duplicates-operator-configuration.png
     :align: center